Articles of Incorporation and Rules

 (General Meeting)

-Article 24 The various articles of these regulations shall apply mutatis mutandis to the operation of the general meeting stipulated in Article 69 of the Articles of Incorporation.
-In this case, "up to two representatives" in Article 2 shall be read as "up to nine members," "10 or more representatives" in Article 12 shall be read as "30 or more members," "7 or more representatives" in Article 13 shall be read as "20 or more members," and "3 or more representatives" in Article 14 shall be read as "10 or more members."
+Article 24 The provisions of these regulations shall apply mutatis mutandis to the operation of the general meeting stipulated in Article 69 of the Articles of Association.
+In this case, "up to two representatives" in Article 2 shall be read as "up to nine members", "ten or more representatives" in Article 12 shall be read as "thirty or more members", "seven or more representatives" in Article 13 shall be read as "twenty or more members", and "three or more representatives" in Article 14 shall be read as "ten or more members".

 (Amendment and Repeal)

-Article 25: The amendment and repeal of these regulations shall be decided by a resolution of the General Meeting of Representatives.
+Article 25 Amendments and repeal of these regulations shall be made by a resolution of the General Assembly.

 1. These regulations shall come into effect on December 2, 1961.

-1. These regulations shall be partially revised and implemented on November 25, 1978.
+1. These regulations were partially revised and implemented on November 25, 1978.

-1. These regulations shall be partially revised and implemented on June 8, 2002.
+1. These regulations were partially revised and implemented on June 8, 2002.

-1. These regulations shall be partially revised and implemented on June 5, 2004.
+1. These regulations were partially revised and implemented on June 5, 2004.

-1. These regulations shall be partially revised and implemented on May 31, 2008.
+1. These regulations were partially revised and implemented on May 31, 2008.
+1. These regulations were partially

-1. These regulations shall be partially revised and implemented on December 16, 2017.
+1. These regulations were partially revised and implemented on December 16, 2017.

 Back to top of page